Cole-Needham/PlottingthePathsofPlatter-likeProjectiles/README.txt

 '2DdiscmotionV2.py'
--> An early testing branch for the Euler loop as well as lift and drag forces --> NOT WORTH LOOKING AT, it's only there because it's not hurting anyone
+-> An early testing branch for the Euler loop as well as lift and drag forces --> NOT WORTH LOOKING AT

 'DataPlotting.py'
 -> Another early branch for testing 3 dimensional plotting